Jira Forge Walkthrough

 -

 Select the Type for your proposed customization.
-In this case, we will select "Body Field" type.
-Notice that the Script ID/Name field is prepopulated with the prefix of the script ID, this allows the user ease of use and not mistakenly input the wrong script ID prefix for the type.
-Type the script ID of your choice.
+Select the "Body Field" type.
+Notice that the Script ID/Name field is prepopulated with the prefix of the script ID, this prevents accidentally entering the wrong script ID prefix for the type.
+Enter the script ID of your choice.

 -